aspose-slides/Aspose.Slides-API-References/content/androidjava/english/com.aspose.slides/textframe/_index.md

 ```

-Highlight all matches of sample in text frame text using specified color.
+Highlights all matches of the sample text with the specified color.

 --------------------